joyprojects/wildfire/README.md

 ## TODO

-- Think about using ray instead of mpi4py
 - Run training data on NAS
-- Clean L2 documentation notebook
 - Add in DNN
 - Run DNN training on NAS
 - Make pylint and pydocstyle happy